circleci/circleci-docs/jekyll/_cci2/project-walkthrough.md

 <div class="alert alert-info" role="alert">
 <h3>The CircleCI CLI</h3>
-<p>You may be wondering how this all ran, just by pulling a standard image from Docker hub.
+<p>You may be wondering how all this happened just by pulling a standard image from Docker Hub.
 The magic is made possible with a tool called the CircleCI CLI.
-We inject this agent into the primary build container to enable jobs to run.
-You can find out more about this, and even install it locally, by reading <a class="alert-link" href="/docs/2.0/local-jobs/">Running Jobs Locally</a>.
+We inject this agent into the primary container to enable jobs to run.
+You can learn more about the CircleCI CLI (and even how to install it locally), by reading <a class="alert-link" href="/docs/2.0/local-jobs/">Running Jobs Locally</a>.
 </p>
 </div>

-Now we need to install and configure our dependencies and run some tests.

 ## Install and Configure Dependencies